Integrated Population Medicine Program

 As our population ages and chronic diseases become more common, it is important that our medical students have an opportunity to understand what it’s like to live with a chronic condition outside the hospital or clinic.
 Population medicine encourages them to consider the causes and prevention of health problems, how health problems are currently dealt with and what could be done better.
 As part of this process students have to consider the scientific evidence, as well as the personal and social impact of a disease within the health system.

 What is the program about?

-To do this, students are asked to follow a person living with a chronic health problem over a period of up to 16 months.
-During this time they will complete a variety of tasks to show what they are learning.
+To do this, they have been asked to find a person living with a chronic health condition and to work with them for 12 months.
+During this time they will complete a variety of tasks to show us what they are learning.